LangLoffelLako/diplo_tone_analyzer_bot_public/README.md

 ## Disclaimer

-The code is all stored in the one file.
+The code is all stored in one file.
 This is not very pretty and it would be great, if I could change it one day :)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.